airbnb/ruby/README.md

       # bad
       # TODO(RS): Use proper namespacing for this constant.

+      # bad
+      # TODO(drumm3rz4lyfe): Use proper namespacing for this constant.

       # good
       # TODO(Ringo Starr): Use proper namespacing for this constant.
     ```